-User-defined sources must have a higher ID than $\,9.$ IDs up to $\,9$ are reserved for system sources.
+User-defined sources must have an ID higher than 9.
+IDs up to 9 are reserved for system sources.

 The calculation of the color of a line in the Runtime is done with the following priority list:

 - Automatic Line Coloring (highest priority, overrules all other settings)

 - 2. Dynamic colors

 - 3. Static colors